Density Descent for Diversity Optimization: Limitations and Future Work

 \section{Limitations and Future Work}

-We introduce two new diversity optimization algorithms, DDS-KDE and DDS-CNF.
+We introduce a new diversity optimization algorithm with two variants, DDS-KDE and DDS-CNF.
 We provide theoretical insight into the connection between DDS-KDE and novelty search and show that both DDS algorithms excel at discovering diverse solutions.

 We envision several extensions to DDS.
 While we proposed two DDS variants, DDS is a general method that can integrate with a wide variety of distribution fitting techniques.
 DDS can be combined with parametric estimators like mixture models~\citep{mclachlan2019finite} and moment matching~\citep{han2018local}, as well as with non-parametric estimators like vector quantization~\citep{kohonen1990improved} and generative models~\citep{goodfellow2020generative}.
-In general, we believe DDS will interface with any method that learns a continuous density representation of the feature space.
+In general, we believe that DDS will interface with any method that learns a continuous density representation of the feature space.

 For DDS-KDE, while we assumed a constant bandwidth, prior work has adapted the bandwidth online~\citep{kristan2011multivariate} and varied the bandwidth based on query location~\citep{terrell1992variable}.
 These methods could be applied to secure tighter uniform stability bounds for the KDE, making feature space exploration more efficient.